 Open the cabinets under the kitchen and bathroom sinks so that the warmer air temperature of each room can flow around the plumbing.
 (Be sure to keep cleaners and other hazardous chemicals away from children and pets.)

-Check your forecast to see if you’ll be having subfreezing temperatures sometime soon.
+Check your forecast to see if you’ll be having subfreezing temperatures anytime soon.

 WHEN PIPES FREEZE: HOW TO THAW FROZEN PIPES